KureciPlatek/Project_BacaSable/03_Development/code/README.md

 To read it, either do it with `minicom` or `screen` program, baudrate is 115200 bauds.

 > $ sudo screen /dev/ttyACM0 115200

+Be aware, it may be another tty.
+To know which tty you have, run the following command:

+> $ dmesg | grep tty